Polar Tours Logo 1200px full color svg

 Nordvestfjord

 Be prepared to experience ice – and lots of it!
-East Greenland contains some of the Arctic’s most unique scenery.
+East Greenland contains some of the Arctic’s most impressive scenery.
 Deep fjords and narrow channels, flanked by sharp ice-clad peaks soaring up to 2,000 metres (6,562 feet), and glaciers birthing gigantic icebergs that drift throughout the fjord system, combine to create breathtaking scenes.

 Greenland